Soft and fluffy, this delicious lemon and blueberry loaf with tangy lemon glaze is perfect for morning tea.

 To begin, preheat the oven to 170°C fanbake.
 Then in a large bowl, mix together the melted butter and sugar.
 Add the lemon juice and zest, then the eggs mixing well after each addition.
 Sift in the dry ingredients then fold them into the wet ingredients until just combined.

-Line a loaf tin with GLAD Cook & Bake Paper.
+Line a loaf tin with baking paper.
 Pour a third of the loaf mixture in then scatter over half of the blueberries.
 Repeat with the next third of mixture and blueberries, then cover with the remaining loaf mixture and smooth the top.

 Bake for 50-60 minutes or until cooked through.
 Mix together the lemon glaze ingredients and drizzle over the cooled loaf.
 Once the glaze has set slice and serve.